 The Corporation's board of directors (the "Board") is a variable board consisting of not fewer than three and not more than ten directors.
 The articles of the Corporation authorize the Board to fix the number of director's subject to the requirements of the Business Corporations Act (Ontario) (the "OBCA").
-The board has determined that the number of directors constituting the board is set at seven.
-Accordingly, shareholders will be asked to elect seven directors at the Meeting.
+The board has determined that the number of directors constituting the board is set at six.
+Accordingly, shareholders will be asked to elect six directors at the Meeting.

-As of May 24th, 2018six nominees are currently members of the Board and have been since the dates indicated below.
-Mr. Poirier is a prospective member of the board.
+As of May 27th, 2019, the six nominees are currently members of the Board and have been since the dates indicated below.
 Management does not contemplate that any of the nominees will be unable to serve as a director.
 However, if a nominee should be unable to so serve for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee in their discretion.
 Each director elected will hold office until the next annual meeting or until his successor is appointed, unless his office is earlier vacated in accordance with the OBCA and the by-laws of the Corporation.